Active Adults 55+

 Learn more about Windows operating system, including files and folders review, saving and storing your documents, Internet, Web, and email.

-All levels welcome.
-Learn to play your favorite song on the piano, organ, or keyboard.
-This class will focus on style and variation in performance technique and will cover Chord Symbols, Bass Line, Melody and basic lead sheet reading.
+Beginners are encouraged and welcome to this performance based, group class.
+Learn to play your favorite song on the piano, or keyboard.
+Using lead sheets, this class will focus on style and variation in performance technique and will cover chord symbols, bass line, melody and basic lead sheet reading.
 Each class begins with a brief introduction and review of musical concepts followed by individual help from the instructor.